 - Several characters featured on Rise of the Believers, as should be expected with war-hardened heroes as many of the main cast.

-- In Promethean: The Created, the Prometheans aren't claiming they have no emotions; what they're claiming is that their emotions aren't real in some way.
+- In Promethean: The Created, the Prometheans are self-aware versions; they aren't claiming they have no emotions; what they're claiming is that their emotions aren't real in some way, mostly because they were Born as an Adult and their own psychological maturity is extremely lacking for the complexity of their emotions.
 As artificial creations, they find themselves aping human emotions in an attempt to pass for normal.
-Their Karma Meter, Humanity, measures how good they are at that; as it slips away, they're less able to keep the facade.
+Their Karma Meter (Humanity in 1E, Pilgrimage in 2E) measures how good they are at that; as it slips away, they're less able to keep the facade.

 - The Warrior of Light of Dissidia Final Fantasy comes across as detached and robotic to both players and some of the characters; fitting, considering the fact that he's really a Manikin, created by Cid.
 But despite how placid and emotionless he appears, he's actually an honorable, caring and highly intuitive young man.
 While on the surface he does what he can to not give in to negative emotions, even his immaculate countenance can slip occasionally.

 - In Mass Effect, The Geth teammate Legion has shades of this.
 Despite having a robotic manner and being an aggregate of 1183 VI programs, he often talks about morality, purpose, and the meaning of life.
 His opinions on freedom sound suspiciously familiar.
 Occasionally, his "I'm an emotionless robot" facade cracks, such as when confronted with betrayal or unpleasant revelations, when asked pointed questions about his illogical behavior, or when playing video games (a 3-day suspension for taunting in Galaxy of Fantasy and buying a charity edition of a game he didn't play).